 - 8. The function of the IC is to determine whether there is a case to answer.
-This involves a consideration of two questions as set out at paragraph 12 below. - 9.
-When considering whether there is a case to answer, the IC should ask itself: - a.
-Is there a real prospect of the alleged facts being proved before the Professional Conduct Committee (PCC)/Heath Committee (HC)? - b.
-If so, is there a real prospect that those facts would amount to the statutory ground: - i. conduct which falls short of the standard required of a registered osteopath (unacceptable professional conduct), or - ii. professional incompetence, or - iii. ability to practise is seriously impaired because of a physical or mental condition, or - iv. conviction (at any time) in the United Kingdom of a criminal offence. - 10.
-The real prospect test requires consideration on whether there is a genuine possibility of the matter being established by the Professional Conduct Committee (PCC)/Health Committee (HC) as opposed to a remote or fanciful possibility. - 11.
-The Investigating Committee (IC) should consider the likelihood of the allegation as alleged being found proved and the statutory ground being established by the PCC/HC.

-Note: the particulars of the allegation refer to the separate charges alleged (the allegation being unacceptable professional conduct and /or professional incompetence etc.).

-12. In relation to the first question, where there is more than one particular alleged, the IC should give consideration to each particular separately.
+This involves a consideration of two questions as set out at paragraph 9 below. - 9.
+When considering whether there is a case to answer, the IC should ask itself: - a. is there a real prospect of the alleged facts being proved before the Professional Conduct Committee (PCC)/Heath Committee (HC)? - b. if so, is there a real prospect that those facts would amount to the statutory ground: - i. conduct which falls short of the standard required of a registered osteopath (unacceptable professional conduct), or - ii. professional incompetence, or - iii. ability to practise is seriously impaired because of a physical or mental condition, or - iv. conviction (at any time) in the United Kingdom of a criminal offence. - 10.
+The real prospect test requires consideration of whether there is a genuine possibility of the matter being established by the PCC/HC as opposed to a remote or fanciful possibility. - 11.
+The IC should consider the likelihood of the allegation as alleged being found proved and the statutory ground being established by the PCC/HC. - Note: the particulars of the allegation refer to the separate charges alleged (the allegation being unacceptable professional conduct and /or professional incompetence etc). - 12.
+In relation to the first question, where there is more than one particular alleged, the IC should give consideration to each particular separately. - 13.
+However, when deciding the second question, the proper approach is for the IC to consider whether together ie cumulatively, the particulars would amount to unacceptable professional conduct/serious professional incompetence etc.

-- 13. However, when deciding the second question, the proper approach is for the IC to consider whether together i.e. cumulatively, the particulars would amount to unacceptable professional conduct/serious professional incompetence etc. - 14.
-The standard of proof applicable before the PCC/HC is the ordinary civil standard, namely the balance of probabilities and the GOsC has the burden of proving the facts before the PCC/HC.
+14. The standard of proof applicable before the PCC/HC is the ordinary civil standard, namely the balance of probabilities and the GOsC has the burden of proving the facts before the PCC/HC.